stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 why I continued to feel that Wilcox, somehow cognisant of the old data which my uncle had possessed, had been imposing on the veteran scientist.
 These responses from aesthetes told a disturbing tale.
-From February 28th to April 2nd a large proportion of them had dreamed very bizarre things, the intensity of the dreams being immeasurably the stronger during the period of the sculptor&rsquo;s delirium.
+From February 28th to April 2nd a large proportion of them had dreamed very bizarre things, the intensity of the dreams being immeasurably the stronger during the period of the sculptor's delirium.
 Over a fourth of those who reported anything, reported scenes and half-sounds not unlike those which Wilcox had described; and some of the dreamers confessed acute fear of the gigantic nameless thing visible toward the last.
 One case, which the note describes with emphasis, was very sad.
-The subject, a widely known architect with leanings toward theosophy and occultism, went violently insane on the date of young Wilcox&rsquo;s seizure, and expired several months later after incessant screamings to be saved from some escaped denizen of hell.
+The subject, a widely known architect with leanings toward theosophy and occultism, went violently insane on the date of young Wilcox's seizure, and expired several months later after incessant screamings to be saved from some escaped denizen of hell.
 Had my uncle referred to these cases by name instead of merely by number, I should have attempted some corroboration and personal investigation; but as it was, I succeeded in tracing down only a few.
 All of these, however, bore out the notes in full.
-I have often wondered if all the objects of the professor&rsquo;s questioning felt as puzzled as did this fraction.
+I have often wondered if all the objects of the professor's questioning felt as puzzled as did this fraction.
 It is well that no explanation shall ever reach them.